 - Plattsburg Area: Plattsburg Hustlers - For current meeting locations, dates and time, please contact leader AJ Ebert at 816-500-7487

 - Gower Area: Gower Dynamites - For current meeting locations, dates and time, please contact leader Allie Lee at [email protected] or 816-294-2286

 Clover Kids introduces 5- to 7-year-olds to the 4-H experience.
 In Clover Kids, children learn how to get along with others, work in groups and explore their interests while building self-confidence.
 Clover Kids do not enroll in projects or raise animals, and do not participate in competitive events, contests or shows.

 To get involved, reach out to a community club or SPIN Club leader.
 The Clover Kid program coexists with all 4-H program.

 Joining 4-H is as easy as contacting the extension center.
 A staff member will explain the enrollment process and membership dues.
 In addition to dues, some projects may require a small investment to get started, and there may be a fee for materials, trips or other activities.

 Young people are welcome to join at any time.
 The 4-H program year runs from Oct.
 1 to Sept.
 30. Certain activities may have participation deadlines.

-Adult volunteers are essential to 4-H. Adult volunteers serve as club or project leaders, help with county or regional events, chair committees and organize fund raisers.
+Adult volunteers are essential to 4-H. Adult volunteers serve as club or project leaders, help with county or regional events, chair committees, and organize fundraisers.
 You don't have to be a parent or grandparent of the 4-H member to get involved.
-All volunteers are screened for child abuse and neglect, as well criminal records, before they are accepted and each year thereafter.
-As a volunteer, University of Missouri Extension will provide you with training so you will be well-prepared and successful as an adult leader.
-The orientation includes information on 4-H history and the educational framework, the characteristics of age groups, character development and safety.
+All volunteers are screened for child abuse and neglect, as well as criminal records, before they are accepted and each year thereafter.
+As a volunteer, the University of Missouri Extension will provide you with training so you will be well-prepared and successful as an adult leader.
+The orientation includes information on 4-H history and the educational framework, the characteristics of age groups, character development, and safety.